Stage One: Planning

 People want to know how your product or service will improve their life or business.
 Don’t talk about extra padding, talk about extra comfort.
 Don’t tell people what something does, tell them how it will add value.

 Stage Three: Perfecting

 Now you have written your copy, you get to the most important stage; perfecting your copy.
-Here are our top tips for editing.
+Here are my top tips for editing.

 Leave it overnight